Survey of Information Encoding Techniques for DNA: Initial Approaches

-\textbf{The Huffman Code:} This approach follows the classic, efficient algorithm introduced by Huffman.
-The input language is encoded such that the most frequent character is encoded with the least number of symbols, and similarly the least frequent input character is encoded with the most symbols (using variable length encodings).
-For a given alphabet and language, this is the optimal code.
-For the approach, the Huffman code is used to translate the letters of the Latin alphabet according to English language character frequencies:
+This approach follows the classic algorithm introduced by Huffman~\cite{huff1952amethod}.
+The input language is encoded such that the most frequent character is encoded with the least number of symbols, and similarly the least frequent input character is encoded with the most symbols (using variable-length encodings).
+For a given alphabet and language, this is the optimal symbol-by-symbol code.
+For the approach, the Huffman code is used to translate the letters of the Latin alphabet according to English language character frequencies, e.g.,

-The most frequent letter in the English language is \textit{e}, and thus it is encoded as a single base, \texttt{T}.
+The most frequent letter in the English language is \textit{e}, and it is encoded as a single nucleotide, \texttt{T}.
 As the frequency decreases, the codeword grows in size.
 The average codeword length is 2.2 nucleotides.
 The size of the codewords ranges between one and five, and the size of the code is 26 (for the letters of the alphabet).

-While this code is uniquely decodable and optimal in the sense of being the most economical, it also comes with two disadvantages.
-First, it can only be used for letters, and the frequency of letters depends heavily on the particular language.
-Second, due to the varying codeword length, it is difficult to observe a pattern in the encoded data, such that it might be confused with naturally occurring data.
+While this code is uniquely decodable and optimal in the sense of being the most economical for symbol-by-symbol coding, it also comes with three disadvantages.
+First, it is cumbersome and not optimal for encoding arbitrary data, and in the case of encoding text, the frequency of letters depends heavily on the particular language.
+Second, due to the varying codeword length, it is difficult to observe a pattern in the encoded data, such that it could result in sequences similar to naturally occurring data.
+The avoidance of naturally occurring sequences could be an advantageous feature of an encoding scheme, allowing to easily differentiate artificial and natural DNA.
 Third, no error detection or correction codes are incorporated.

-Additionally, the encoding scheme does nothing to prevent homopolymers and suboptimal GC content is a considerable challenge for sequencing.

-Given that only letters are considered, 5 bits suffice to encode each letter, resulting in 0.44 nucleotides per bit.
+Additionally, the encoding scheme does not attempt to prevent homopolymers and suboptimal GC content.
+Given that only letters are considered, 5 bits suffice to encode each letter, this yields an overall information density of 2.27 b/nt.